Nick Tenconi: Views

 Tenconi has described himself as a "defender of masculinity, Christianity, and conservative values" and has expressed his opposition to what he describes as "satanic woke culture".
 Based on this, some people have described him and UKIP as Christian nationalist.
-He describes himself as a "huge fan" of Kyle Rittenhouse, a young American who shot dead two protestors and shot and injured a third at a Black Lives Matter protest.
+He describes himself as a "huge fan" of Kyle Rittenhouse, a young American who was acquitted of murder after he shot and killed two people at a Black Lives Matter protest.
 Tenconi has said that liberalism "breeds degeneracy", and that British people should "return" to traditional values.
 He has also been outspoken about what he perceives as an immigration "problem" in Britain, and said that British people need to "outbreed the invaders".